Perdoceo Education (NASDAQ:PRDO) Stock Rating Upgraded by StockNews.com

-Perdoceo Education (NASDAQ:PRDO – Get Free Report) was upgraded by StockNews.com from a “buy” rating to a “strong-buy” rating in a research report issued on Tuesday.
+StockNews.com upgraded shares of Perdoceo Education (NASDAQ:PRDO – Free Report) from a buy rating to a strong-buy rating in a research note released on Tuesday.

-Separately, Barrington Research reissued an “outperform” rating and issued a $23.00 target price on shares of Perdoceo Education in a research report on Friday, February 9th.
+Separately, Barrington Research reaffirmed an outperform rating and issued a $23.00 target price on shares of Perdoceo Education in a report on Friday, February 9th.

 Perdoceo Education Stock Performance

-Perdoceo Education (NASDAQ:PRDO – Get Free Report) last released its quarterly earnings data on Wednesday, February 21st.
-The company reported $0.27 EPS for the quarter, beating analysts’ consensus estimates of $0.23 by $0.04.
+Perdoceo Education (NASDAQ:PRDO – Get Free Report) last posted its quarterly earnings results on Wednesday, February 21st.
+The company reported $0.27 earnings per share for the quarter, topping the consensus estimate of $0.23 by $0.04.
+The company had revenue of $147.30 million for the quarter, compared to the consensus estimate of $146.20 million.
 Perdoceo Education had a return on equity of 17.63% and a net margin of 20.80%.
-The business had revenue of $147.30 million for the quarter, compared to the consensus estimate of $146.20 million.
+The firm’s quarterly revenue was down 16.4% compared to the same quarter last year.
 During the same quarter in the prior year, the business posted $0.31 EPS.
-The business’s revenue for the quarter was down 16.4% on a year-over-year basis.
-As a group, analysts predict that Perdoceo Education will post 2.12 earnings per share for the current fiscal year.
+Equities research analysts predict that Perdoceo Education will post 2.12 EPS for the current year.

-In other Perdoceo Education news, CEO Todd S. Nelson sold 16,000 shares of the stock in a transaction that occurred on Wednesday, January 24th.
+In other news, CEO Todd S. Nelson sold 16,000 shares of the firm’s stock in a transaction dated Wednesday, January 24th.
+The shares were sold at an average price of $18.50, for a total transaction of $296,000.00.
+Following the sale, the chief executive officer now owns 685,098 shares of the company’s stock, valued at approximately $12,674,313.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+In other Perdoceo Education news, CEO Todd S. Nelson sold 16,000 shares of the business’s stock in a transaction dated Wednesday, January 24th.
 The stock was sold at an average price of $18.50, for a total transaction of $296,000.00.
-Following the completion of the sale, the chief executive officer now directly owns 685,098 shares of the company’s stock, valued at approximately $12,674,313.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-In other Perdoceo Education news, CEO Todd S. Nelson sold 16,000 shares of the stock in a transaction that occurred on Wednesday, January 24th.
-The stock was sold at an average price of $18.50, for a total transaction of $296,000.00.
-Following the completion of the sale, the chief executive officer now directly owns 685,098 shares of the company’s stock, valued at approximately $12,674,313.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, CEO Todd S. Nelson sold 9,500 shares of the stock in a transaction that occurred on Thursday, February 1st.
+Following the completion of the sale, the chief executive officer now directly owns 685,098 shares in the company, valued at approximately $12,674,313.
+The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, CEO Todd S. Nelson sold 9,500 shares of the firm’s stock in a transaction on Thursday, February 1st.
 The stock was sold at an average price of $18.50, for a total value of $175,750.00.
-Following the sale, the chief executive officer now directly owns 685,098 shares of the company’s stock, valued at $12,674,313.
+Following the completion of the transaction, the chief executive officer now directly owns 685,098 shares in the company, valued at $12,674,313.
 The disclosure for this sale can be found here.
-Insiders sold a total of 57,500 shares of company stock valued at $1,063,750 in the last three months.
-2.73% of the stock is currently owned by company insiders.
+Insiders have sold a total of 89,500 shares of company stock valued at $1,621,830 over the last ninety days.
+2.73% of the stock is currently owned by corporate insiders.

 Perdoceo Education Company Profile